-It is estimated more than 90,000 children were placed in care in Victoria between 1928 and 1992.
-Many Pre-1990 Care Leavers experienced various forms of abuse such as physical, psychological, emotional and child sexual abuse during their time in care.
+It is estimated more than 90,000 children were placed in care in Victoria prior to 1990, where many of them experienced various forms of abuse such as physical, psychological, emotional and child sexual abuse.

 The challenges Pre-1990 Care Leavers faced have been documented in numerous inquiries including:

 - Forgotten Australians: A report on Australians who experienced institutional or out-of-home care as children (2004)

 - Victorian Parliamentary Inquiry into the Handling of Child Abuse by Religious and Other Non-Government Organisations (Betrayal of Trust) (2013)

 - Royal Commission into Institutional Responses to Child Sexual Abuse Final Report (2017)